The Birmingham Classic is a WTA 250 tennis tournament that is played on outdoor grass courts at the Edgbaston Priory Club in Birmingham, England.

 The tournament has had many different names over the years including the Aegon Classic, the DFS Classic, the Dow Classic, the Edgbaston Cup, and the Viking Classic.

-In 2022, the tournament was sponsored by the pensions insurance specialist Rothesay Life PLC so the 2022 tournament will be called the Rothesay Classic Birmingham.
+In 2023, the tournament will be sponsored by the pensions insurance specialist Rothesay Life PLC so the 2023 tournament will be called the Rothesay Classic Birmingham.

 Location: | Birmingham, England |